July 2022 Roundup of Copyright News

 Look Forward To And Save the Date For…

 The MLC: Understanding Your Royalty Statements: On August 16 at 12:00 PM ET, the Mechanical Licensing Collective (MLC) is hosting a webinar to share information about how monthly MLC royalty payments work.
 The team will walk attendees through the royalty statement documents that are sent in tandem with payments.
 They will also cover what those documents include and how additional detailed royalty information can be accessed via The MLC Portal.
-More information can be found on the registration page.

 The MLC: Are You Getting All of Your Digital Mechanical Streaming Money?: Additionally, on August 30 at 12:00 PM ET, the Mechanical Licensing Collective (MLC) is hosting this webinar for self-administered songwriters who are looking for step-by-step instructions on how you can “Connect to Collect.”
 The event will cover how to sign up with The MLC and how to collect all U.S. digital mechanical royalties that are due.
-More information is available on the registration page.